 - Many dogs participate in this parade and we ask you therefore to be considerate and to not burst balloons near the dogs as it can scare them.

-On arrival at Kornhamnstorg in Gamla stan there will be a celebration of Irish music and dance between 13.45 and 14.30 approximately.
-This year will feature the following artists, who are generously donating their time – thank you!
+On arrival at Kornhamnstorg in Gamla stan there will be a celebration of Irish music and dance between 13.30 and 14.00 approximately.

 Weather forecast for the next few days: